 The fair values of the Group's borrowings are estimated based on borrowings with similar maturities and credit quality and current market interest rates.
 These are categorised in Level 2 of the fair value hierarchy as the Group uses certain pricing models and quoted prices for similar liabilities in active markets in assessing their fair values.
-The total fair value of borrowings as at 30 June 2023 and 31 December 2022, was ≤ 10.6 billion and ≤ 10.5 billion, respectively.
-This compared to the carrying value of total borrowings as at 30 June 2023 and 31 December 2022 of ≤ 11.8 billion and ≤ 11.9 billion, respectively.
+The total fair value of borrowings as at 30 June 2023 and 31 December 2022, was €10.6 billion and €10.5 billion, respectively.
+This compared to the carrying value of total borrowings as at 30 June 2023 and 31 December 2022 of €11.8 billion and €11.9 billion, respectively.
 Refer to Note 8 for further details regarding the Group's borrowings.

 The Group's derivative assets and liabilities are carried at fair value, which is determined using a variety of valuation techniques, depending on the specific characteristics of the hedging instrument taking into account credit risk.
 The fair value of our derivative contracts (including forwards, options, cross-currency swaps and interest rate swaps) are determined using standard valuation models.
 The significant inputs used in these models are readily available in public markets or can be derived from observable market transactions and, therefore, the derivative contracts have been classified as Level 2.
 Inputs used in these standard valuation models include the applicable spot, forward, and discount rates.
 The standard valuation model for the option contracts also includes implied volatility, which is specific to individual options and is based on rates quoted from a widely used third-party resource.
 As at 30 June 2023 and 31 December 2022, the total value of derivative assets was €367 million and €448 million, respectively.
-As at 30 June 2023 and 31 December 2022, the total value of derivative assets in fair value on commodity related hedging instruments.
+As at 30 June 2023 and 31 December 2022, the total value of derivative liabilities was €329 million and €263 million, respectively.
+During the period, €38 million of losses have been recorded within Other Comprehensive Income, primarily related to decreases in fair value on commodity related hedging instruments.